 Brands need to be bold to harness the growth of the online channel.

-Sectors: Advertising & labelling, Baby food, Bakery, Canned food, Cereal, Chilled foods, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Frozen, Ice cream, Meat & poultry, Multichannel, Natural & organic, Private label, Retail, Seafood, Snacks, World foods
+Sectors: Advertising & labelling, Baby food, Bakery, Canned food, Cereal, Chilled foods, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Free-from, Frozen, Ice cream, Meat & poultry, Multichannel, Natural & organic, Private label, Retail, Seafood, Snacks, World foods

 - Aryzta FY results, outlook for 2017 - 6 takeaways

 - What next for Bernard Matthews? - comment